East Carolina vs. Temple NCAA Football Odds, Plays and Insights | November 6, 2021

 - East Carolina's games this year have gone over the point total two times in eight opportunities (25%).

-- In games that East Carolina churns out more than 382.8 yards, the team is 3-1 against the spread and 4-0 overall.
+- In games that East Carolina picks up more than 382.8 yards, the team is 3-1 against the spread and 4-0 overall.

-- The Pirates have turned the ball over seven more times (16 total) than the Owls have forced a turnover (9) this season.
+- The Pirates have turned the ball over 16 times this season, seven more turnovers than the Owls have forced (9).

 - Find the latest spread and moneyline odds for East Carolina at SISportsbook.